asengupta/avishek.net/_posts/2021-07-17-kernel-functions-functional-analysis-preliminaries.md

 \end{bmatrix}
 $$

-Note that the above vector is not the actual inner product, for that we will still need to sum up the samples as we describe next.
+**Note that the above vector is not the actual inner product**, for that we will still need to sum up the samples as we describe next.
 Let us assume that if the inner product $$\langle f,g\rangle$$ was computed perfectly, it would have the graph as below.
 Here the true inner product is shown along with the vector $$\tilde{f(x)}\tilde{g(x)}$$ overlaid onto it.